rancher/os/docs/quick-start-guide/index.md

 As you can see, the first process on the system, PID 1, is the Docker daemon, called **system-docker**.
 This is where RancherOS runs system services like ntpd and rsyslogd.
 You can use the `system-docker` command to control the **system-docker** daemon.

-The other Docker daemon running on the system is **user-docker**, which can be accessed by using the normal `docker` command.
+The other Docker daemon running on the system is **docker**, which can be accessed by using the normal `docker` command.

 Use `docker images` to see the images that the system has: